 I was even shown a secret bar, which we just happened to be walking past.
 I’ll give you a hint, the entrance is a fake old Coca-Cola vending machine.
 Go check it out, the Old Fashioned’s there were delicious.

 Food is still expensive, I’d say my average meal around town was about $9, but it was good food.
 Asian, Japanese, dumplings, and once again Pizza.
-I did manage to have one Khmer meal there too, a spicy beef and green papaya salad.
+I did manage to have one Khmer meal there too, spicy beef and green papaya salad.

 Cambodia is developing really fast.